freedomofpress/securedrop-docs/docs/admin/deployment/sample_privacy_policy.rst

 Collection of information from sources
 --------------------------------------

-* We don’t ask or require you to provide any personally identifying information when you submit materials through SecureDrop.
+* We don't ask or require you to provide any personally identifying information when you submit materials through SecureDrop.

 * The system does not record your IP address, information about your browser,